phillybenh/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+      A relational database is a database where that data is stored in tables.
+Each table is made up of rows and columns (like a spreadsheet).
+SQL is a language used to manage databases and the data inside them.
+It is how we interact with our relational databases, but it itself is not a database.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+      Tables need a primary key in order to ensure that each row has a unique and unchanging identifier that is used as a reference for the data in the row.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+      Foreign Key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+      With many-to-many relationships, it is best to use an intermediary table to relate the two tables.

 ## Minimum Viable Product